 The MRI machine is shaped like a short, open-ended tunnel and sits in a large room.
 The patient lies down on a flat scanning bed that slides into the tunnel.

 Why is a general anaesthetic needed?

 We need your child’s heart and blood vessels to remain in the same place within the chest while the pictures are taken.
 For this, your child has to be lying very still for at least 40 minutes.
-Your child will need to control their breathing, and hold their breath reliably for short periods.
+Your child will need to control his or her breathing, and hold his or her breath reliably for short periods.

 This sort of cooperation is usually only possible for older children.
 For a cardiac MRI, younger children tend to need a short general anaesthetic to help them sleep and lie still, allowing clear pictures to be taken.

 If your child has a cardiac pacemaker or other metal devices in their chest or body, or aneurysm clips in their head, then the magnetic field of the MRI scanner may not be safe for them.
 Please contact our Cardiac Booking Office on the numbers below if you have any questions about safety.

 Where is the Cardiac MRI Unit at GOSH?

 Details of travelling to GOSH are available on our website, including directions, a map and parking information.